Red (Taylor Swift album): Background

 Taylor Swift's third studio album, Speak Now, was released by Big Machine Records on October 25, 2010.
 She wrote the album entirely herself and produced it with Nathan Chapman, who had produced both of her previous albums.
 Speak Now expands on those albums' country pop sound with a more aggressive influence of crossover pop that was also characteristic of Fearless (2008) and incorporates rock styles including pop rock, arena rock, and new wave rock.
 Speak Now registered in the 2010 Guinness World Records as the fastest-selling digital album by a female artist and was nominated for Best Country Album at the 54th Grammy Awards in 2012.

-Swift wrote Red while on the Speak Now World Tour in 2011–2012.

 After Speak Now, Swift continued working with Chapman on her next album.
 By October 2011, she had written around 25 songs.
 Although executives at Big Machine felt that the materials were sufficient and congratulated her for finishing work within one year, Swift felt that her creativity was diminished because she had been repeating the same songwriting process.
 She sought to collaborate with other producers to venture outside of her "comfort zone" of writing songs alone.
 While Swift viewed the solo-written Speak Now as her statement as a songwriter, she envisioned her fourth studio album as a statement of her "thirst for learning".
 She reworked the new album while touring on the Speak Now World Tour from 2011 to 2012.